 Lamp Depreciation: The depreciation value of each lamp (Lumens / lamp x lamp depreciation = actual lumens).
 Lamp depreciation may include fixture dirt or lens depreciation, where applicable.

 Ballast: The type of ballast on the light fixture.
-Default ballasts are available in the pulldown list.
+Default ballasts are available in the list.
 To specify a ballast that is not included in the list, select Custom and enter the value in the field below.

 Volts: The voltage of the light fixture.

-Mounting: How the light fixtures is mounted.
-Default mounting types are available in the pulldown list.
+Mounting: How the light fixture is mounted.
+Default mounting types are available in the list.
 To specify a mounting that is not included in the list, select Custom and enter the value in the field below.

 Arm Length: The length of the arm of the fixture.
 In photometric calculations, the light source is moved this distance from the insertion point of the light fixture block.
 See the section for more information on specifying this elevation.